Sniper 2

 Sniper 2 is a 2002 American made-for-television action film directed by Craig R. Baxley and starring Tom Berenger, Bokeem Woodbine, Dan Butler and Linden Ashby.
 The film premiered on Cinemax, on December 28, 2002 and was released to video and DVD on March 11, 2003, by Columbia TriStar Home Entertainment.
-This would be the final Sniper film to be released by the original film’s distributor, TriStar.
+This would be the final Sniper film to be released by the original film’s distributor, TriStar Pictures before Destination Films handled the rest of the sequels.

 The film follows a Marine sniper and a spotter who are tasked with assassinating a Serbian general responsible for ethnic cleansing attacks.
 It is the sequel to the 1993 film Sniper and the second installment in the Sniper film series.

 Plot

 Former U.S. Marine Corps Force Reconnaissance Scout Sniper Thomas Beckett (Tom Berenger), who was discharged after his finger was amputated in the first film, is met by CIA officer James Eckles (Dan Butler) and Colonel Dan McKenna (Linden Ashby) at his home.
 Despite losing his index finger he uses to shoot, Beckett still has the capability of firing a gun.
 Considering this, along with his impressive career from his time in the Marine Corps, Beckett is given a mission to assassinate renegade Serbian General Mile Valstoria (Peter Linka), who is responsible for conducting hit-and-run ethnic cleansing operations in the Muslim-populated areas of Serbia.
 The CIA fears that Valstoria's actions are threatening to inflame a larger conflict in the region.
 Beckett agrees to participate, but requests that an additional man, a spotter, must come with him.
 Beckett is introduced to his spotter, Jake Cole (Bokeem Woodbine), an experienced U.S. Army sniper who is on death row for killing a federal officer who allegedly betrayed him.
 Cole is released and offered a pardon if he takes part in the mission.

 After being dropped off into Serbia, Beckett and Cole make their way to a Catholic basilica.
 There, they meet an underground resistance member named Sophia (Erika Marozsán).
 Sophia takes them to her apartment, which is perched high above the designated area where Valstoria is due to show up, near a government building.
 The next morning, Beckett assassinates his target.
 Valstoria's killing puts the city into lockdown.
 After their original extraction point is compromised, Cole and Beckett are forced to find an alternative plan.
 When they hitch a ride on a public tram, nearby soldiers stop the vehicle and try to arrest them, but the two operatives take over the tram and ram it into some police cars.
 They soon exit the tram, running through the streets.
 Cole is captured and put into a prison where Valstoria's men keep their so-called 'special enemies', but Beckett is able to escape.